-We eat more than enough of the unhealthy processed fats (including trans fats and too many saturated fats found in grain fed animal products.)
+We eat more than enough of the unhealthy processed fats (including trans fats, polyunsaturated fats and too many saturated fats found in grain fed/factory farmed animal products.)
 What most of us lack is the antioxidant rich healthy fats and fatty acids found in unprocessed foods and oils.

 All fats can be classified as either saturated, monosaturated or polyunsaturated fats.
 This describes the chemical make-up of each fat.

 The more saturated the fat, the better it holds up under heat.
 Saturated fats also last longer (they are less delicate) than unsaturated fats and are usually solid at room temperature.
 Saturated fats can be found in animal products such as meat and dairy as well as coconut oil and palm oil.

 Monosaturated fats include fats from olive oil and avocados.

 Polyunsaturated fats are found in vegetable oils such as corn oil as well as nut and seeds.

 Our bodies can manufacture some fats, but other essential fats must be obtained from our food.

 The key to eating healthy fats is to eat traditional, unrefined fats in moderation and avoiding processed, refined vegetable oils.